gdherbert/arc_utils/README.md

 * Optionally, you can copy the folder to the site-packages in the ESRI python install directory, or add a .pth file to the site-packages folder pointing to the clone directory.

 To use the utilities:
-* in the python window in ArcMap/ArcCatalog type: import arc_utils
+* in the python window in ArcMap/ArcCatalog type: import arcutils
-* typing 'arc_utils.' will reveal the modules and functions available to you if you have autocomplete on
+* typing 'arcutils.' will reveal the modules and functions available to you if you have autocomplete on
 * Dependencies: arcpy

 ### Contribution guidelines ###